catplayer233/rust-train/README.md

 # rust-train
-train code when we lean The Rust Programing Language
+train code when we lean The Rust Programming Language